West Stronghold Rock Climbing

 6.5 miles - Parking for Warpath dome approach.

 10.1 miles - end of the road.
 Parking for Whale Dome, Westworld Dome, Paleface, Ghost Dome, and Squaretop.
 Free primitive camping.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West Stronghold:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West Stronghold:

 Featured Route For West Stronghold